aura-nw/aura-mobile-sdk/unity/README.md

 ### Initialize an InApp Wallet

-To initialize an InApp wallet, there you need a mnemonic phrase and a password (default to an empty string).
-The mnemonic should look like this
+To initialize an InApp wallet, you need a mnemonic phrase and a password (default to an empty string).
+The mnemonic should look like below.

 ```plain
 garage audit public frown ball tribe dragon outdoor rug point radio funny clean furnace range have hire second use taxi regular mutual other disease
 ```

 Note that this mnemonic phrase is randomly generated for demonstrative purposes only.
 You should not use this phrase in any real-life operations, because you might lose your money.
-For more information on mnemonic code, refer to <https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki>
+For more information on mnemonic code, refer to <https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki>.

 The code below demonstrates the initialization of InApp wallet.